 - Japanese women have slowly started to break into the world of making sushi – traditionally a very male dominated space.

-- People are protesting to demand tax-free period products and an end to period poverty in the UK.
-Some people even free bled at the Houses of Parliament.
+- People are demanding tax-free period products and an end to period poverty in the UK.
+Some even free bled as a protest at the Houses of Parliament.

 - Charities like Bloody Good Period, the Red Box Project and ActionAid are fighting to end period poverty for good.